Mary McLeod Bethune: Impact on Daytona Beach community

-In the early 1900s, Daytona Beach didn't contain a hospital that would take in people of color, no matter the situation.
+In the early 1900s, Daytona Beach did not contain a hospital that would take in Black people, no matter the situation.
 Bethune had the idea to start a hospital after one of her students got appendicitis and was initially refused treatment at the local hospital.
 Bethune convinced the doctors to treat her student and left determined to open a hospital.

 She found a cabin near the school, and through sponsors helping her raise money, she purchased it for five thousand dollars.
 In 1911, Bethune opened the first Black hospital in Daytona Beach, naming it McLeod Hospital after her parents.
 It started with two beds and, within a few years, held twenty.
 (Note: According to research by historian Sheila Flemming, in one year of operation the hospital "cared for 105 patients, had 316 outpatients, made 242 community calls and performed 24 operations".)
 Both White and Black physicians worked at the hospital, along with Bethune's student nurses.
 This hospital went on to save many Black lives within the twenty years that it operated.

 During that time, both Black and White people in the community relied on help from McLeod Hospital.
 After an explosion at a nearby construction site, the hospital took in injured Black workers.
 The hospital and its nurses were also praised for their efforts with the 1918 influenza outbreak.
 During this outbreak, the hospital was full and had to overflow into the school's auditorium.
 In 1931, Daytona's public hospital, Halifax, agreed to open a separate hospital for people of color.
 Black people would not fully integrate into the public hospital's main location until the 1960s.

 Bethune made Daytona School's library accessible to the public, it became Florida's first free library accessible to Black Floridians.
 She hosted a weekly story hour, which hundreds of children from the county attended, and ran a boys' club.

 Concerned by a lack of affordable housing for Black people, Bethune leveraged her status as president to lobby for improved housing access.
 She was appointed to the city's housing board—becoming its only Black member—and she successfully pushed for a public housing project built near her school's campus.